 For a city that has made major strides in combating HIV, San Francisco health care workers are now navigating how to continue that progress while also prioritizing labor and resources for COVID-19 testing and vaccinations.

 “As of right now, a lot of smaller clinics are still closed,” said Reina Hernandez, associate director at the San Francisco AIDS Foundation.
+The San Francisco AIDS Foundation’s mobile health testing services provide outreach in communities hard-hit during the pandemic.
 “We have seen people completely fall out of care because the clinic they were connected to couldn’t see them.”

 Providing The City’s hyper-local HIV testing and treatment programs with more resources to continue to fight COVID and pre-existing health issues will be essential to San Francisco’s pandemic recovery, Gandhi said.